-I’ve lived in Los Angeles for 6 years, and for all 6 of those years, I’ve been pointing to Mercury Retrograde as an excuse for bad days, weird omens, and shitty behavior.
+I’ve lived in Los Angeles for 6 years.
+For all 6 of those years, I’ve used Mercury Retrograde as an explanation for bad days, weird omens, and shitty behavior.
 I know it’s not just me —we all say it when our devices go on the fritz and our feelings get a little too strong.
 But what does it actually mean for Mercury to be in retrograde?
 Dive in below to see what it really means, from both a planetary perspective and a horoscope perspective.

 Since I don’t want to get too science-y on you, we have 3 versions of the same explanation: